Table of Contents Show

-Understanding Architecture And Design
+Understanding Architecture and Design

 Architecture and design are interconnected disciplines that shape the environments we inhabit.
 By examining their definitions, we can uncover their distinct purposes and contributions.
+The core principles of architecture design guide how professionals approach each field, and recognizing the architecture and design definition for each is the first step toward effective collaboration.

 Defining Architecture